-We welcome you to the UVA Curry School summer term course selection and registration.
+We welcome you to the UVA Curry School fall term course selection and registration.

 The courses below are taught in-person on Grounds in Charlottesville.
 Most are taught in the late afternoons or evenings for the convenience of working professionals.
 All courses are 3 credits unless otherwise noted.

 LIST OF FALL TERM COURSES TAUGHT ON UVA GROUNDS CHARLOTTESVILLE: